Knowing how to write a sermon introduction that grabs your listener’s attention is one sure-fire way to improve your preaching.

 Including poignant questions within your sermon intro is a powerful technique to engage your listeners form the very beginning of your sermon.

-Don’t be too hasty to give answers, but instead get your people hungry for the answer you’re about to give by asking good questions.
+Don’t be too hasty to give answers, but instead get your people hungry for the answer you’re about to give.

 “If God is so good, then why do such bad things happen in the world?”